 A Stage 2 appeal should be sent to the Senate Office (the Senate is the governing academic body of the University).
 The people who will deal with the Stage 2 appeal are all members of Senate, drawn from outside your School, and can have no previous involvement with the case.
 They will include appropriately trained student representatives as well as academic staff.

 You normally need to express your intention to make a Stage 2 appeal within ten working days (two weeks) of being told the result of your Stage 1 appeal.
 There’s a form available for you to do this on the University website.

 Unlike the Stage 1 form, though, you have a further 10 working days to add to the information on this form if you need it.
 This might include medical certificates or other evidence that can confirm the circumstances described in your appeal.

 Tip: Although you can add information to the Stage 2 form, it’s best to include everything you can in the initial submission.
 Only use the extra time for things you really can’t get before the deadline.

 Tip: If any of your supporting evidence is in a language other than English, you have to supply a certified translation.
 This might take some time to arrange, so you might need to send this kind of evidence after the initial form.

 what happens in a stage 2 appeal?

 As with a Stage 1 appeal, you need to show that you have grounds for appeal.
 This is very important, as your appeal will not be heard if the University don’t think there are good grounds.
-The grounds are the same at this stage as at Stage 1.
+The grounds are similar at this stage as at Stage 1:

 On the basis of your Stage 2 form, and any accompanying evidence you’ve sent with it, one member of staff and one student representative will assess the appeal.
 That means they will do one of the following: